eddyerburgh/data-structures-in-practice/content/posts/linked-lists.md

   tail = node;
 }
 ```

+_Note: A linked list node is often dynamically allocated using a function like `malloc`.
+This adds overhead for each node that's created._

 Now you know what a linked list is, the next question is _why use them_?